conda/conda-build/docs/source/resources/variants.rst

-Note that for pre-release versions ``min_pin`` will be ignored and substituted with the exact input version since pre-releases can never match ``>=x.x`` (see `build-version-spec`_ for details on pre-release version matching).
+Note that for pre-release versions ``min_pin`` will be ignored and substituted with the exact input version since pre-releases can never match ``>=x.x`` (see :ref:`build-version-spec` for details on pre-release version matching).

 Pinning at the variant level